Mephi78/obsidian-help-de/de/Teams/Syncing for teams.md

 With [[Obsidian Sync/Einführung|Obsidian Sync]] you can collaborate on a shared vault with your team.

 All collaborators **must have an active Sync subscription** to access a shared vault.
 Joining a shared vault does not count towards your [[Plans and storage limits#Plans|remote vault limit]].
-Note that Obsidian Sync is not included with the [[Commercial license]] and must be purchased separately.
+Note that Obsidian Sync is not included with the [[Kommerzielle Lizenz]] and must be purchased separately.

 If the remote vault is [[Obsidian Sync/Security and privacy#Encryption|end-to-end encrypted]], collaborators must enter the encryption password when they first access the shared remote vault.